• Buy From Us

 Radical self-acceptance is based on the idea that suffering stems from one’s attachment to the pain rather than the pain itself.
 Based on Buddhism and Carl Rogers’ psychological paradigm, acceptance is the first step toward change.

-Meaning of Radical Self Acceptance
+Meaning of Radical Self-Acceptance

 Instead of clinging to a painful past, radical acceptance says that the key to overcoming pain is not caring about it.
 Non-attachment does not imply the absence of emotions.
 Instead, it refers to a determination not to let pain turn into suffering.
-This entails paying attention to your thoughts and feelings to determine when you are allowing yourself to feel worse than necessary.

 The lack of judgment required for radical acceptance does not imply approval of the situation.
 Instead, it entails accepting reality for what it is and not becoming engrossed in an emotional reaction to that reality.